 - some of these sound waves bounce back to the transducer as echoes

-- the transducer detects the echoes and records an ultrasound-like video (Figure 2)
+- the transducer detects the echoes and records an video-like ultrasound file (Figure 2)

 Figure 1.
 CDFW fisheries biologist Mike Healey operating a diver hand-held DIDSON™

 recording sturgeon in the Yuba River, CA.

 Figure 2.
 DIDSON™ image of sturgeon in the Yuba River.
 (CDFW photo)